NikeeKanekar/Size-of-Social-Network/README.md

 USAGE

--Create a Java Project in any IDE(Ex: NetBeans, Eclipse) -Create a package(Its recommended not to use the default package) -Create a Java file and write the code
+- Create a Java Project in any IDE(Ex: NetBeans, Eclipse)
+- Create a package(Its recommended not to use the default package)
+- Create a Java file and write the code
  -Run the Java file

 Example:

-Dictionary : very_small_test_dictionary.txt
+- Dictionary : very_small_test_dictionary.txt
-Input  : "LISTY"
+- Input  : "LISTY"
-Output : The size of social network for LISTY is : 5
+- Output : The size of social network for LISTY is : 5